lbeurerkellner/RoundTripMigrations/README.md

 <img src="img/9_view_graph.png" height="200pt" style="max-height: 200pt" alt="View Graph"/>

+> For a better viewing experience, try re-arranging graph elements by dragging or adjust the viewport by panning and zooming using the mouse wheel.

 # License

 The content found in this project is made available under the Eclipse Public License 2.0.